afanblue/refineryOMS/SystemManual.md

 ### Tags

 Tags are the root definition object.
-The meaning of most of the Tag fields is self-evident, but the "inTag", "outTag", "inTagList", and "outTagList" probably need some additional explanation.
+The meaning of most of the Tag fields is self-evident, but the "inTag" (inTagId), "outTag" (outTagId), "inTagList", and "outTagList" probably need some additional explanation.
 The usage of these tags is dependent on the tag type.
+The names also originate in Control Blocks (CB) which needed an input tag for the process variable and an output tag for the output.
+All of these relationships are defined in the REL_TAG_TAG table and (mostly) require codes to discriminate between their usage.

+Calculated (C) variables need
+ - variables used to calculate result (CODE = "1","2", etc)

+Docks (DK) need
+ - inputTag - specifies the digital input that indicates the presence of a carrier docked.
+ - outputTag - specifies the ID of the carrier docked at this location.

+Fields (FLD) need
+ - list of items (Tanks) in field

+Process Units (PU) need
+ - list of items (Tanks, Analog Inputs, Digital Inputs) to display

 Refinery Units (RU) (probably a bad name) need
  - "status" tag (is unit ON (operating) or OFF)
  - list of equipment (pipes, valves, pumps) coming INTO the unit from the Crude tanks